Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-- Do a superficial rebrand where you update all client touchpoints with same brand assets to ensure consistency.
+- Do a superficial rebrand where you update all client touchpoints with the same brand assets to ensure consistency.

 - Do a deep rebrand where you change positioning, messaging, and even core brand values to fit market needs.

 Which of these options you choose will depend on the current strength of your brand.
-Do you have strong brand-market fit?
+Do you have a strong brand-market fit?
 If not, what can you learn from your clients to improve your brand?

 I’ll show a process to find answers to these questions below.